zerjioang/bulkanalyzer/examples/securify2/README.md

-# Example use with Conkas
+# Example use with Securify2

-This is an example application of how to use bulkanalyzer with **Conkas** tool
+This is an example application of how to use bulkanalyzer with **Securify2** tool

 ## Note

-* Conkas Docker image must be compile first and them execute the pipeline
+* Securify2 Docker image must be compile first and then execute the pipeline